itspresto/MadMouseProject/README.md

 RobotCode
 =========

-Mad Mouse Software

-This will be the center for Mad Mouse drive and lighting code
+Welcome to the Mad Mouse Software Repository

+TANK DRIVE is the current version of arduino code to go on the robot commanding arduino.

+Lighting Final is the current version of arduino code to go on the secondary lighting arduino